-At our church, Cell Groups meet together regularly for a season, then take a break, then meet again.
+At our church, Community Groups meet together regularly for a season, then take a break, then meet again.
 This rhythm allows us to implement strategic on-and off-ramps, as well as give our leaders intentional breaks.
 If your group is approaching the end of a season, here are some practical tips to finishing strong:

 Celebrate wins.
 A great way to finish the group season is to take time in your next gathering for everyone to share one way they have experienced life change together over this last year though a specific circumstance, relationship, discipline, ministry, or helpful teaching.